 Jaguar shifter Maya Anderson learns about a secret jaguar society through undergournd social networking sites.
 She wanted to discover others like her, but now she's got more trouble than she bargained for—including one hot jaguar shifter who's set his sights on her.
 Wade Patterson has learned that Maya is a shifter—and available.
 But how does he get to know her when he left such a bad first impresssion?
 When he learns Maya has gone to a watering hole for jaguar shifters to meet up, he quickly follows after, hoping she is wily enough to hold her own...

-I loved that Maya finally got her mate in Jaguar Fever and Connor, her brother finally let go over the reigns on her (kind of) when Maya did branch out.
+I loved that Maya finally got her mate in Jaguar Fever and Connor; her brother finally let go of the reigns on her (kind of) when Maya did branch out.
 He was not ready for it, but thank goodness for Kat, who reassured him.
 Kat also reassured Maya that not every man was like her father was.
 She should give Wade a chance.

-I give this book 4 full moons and do recommend it to paranormal romance readers out there, especially readers, who have a thing for steamy, hot Jaguar shifters.
+I give this book four full moons and recommend it to paranormal romance readers, especially readers who have a thing for steamy, hot Jaguar shifters.

-I look forward to reading the next book in the Heart of the Jaguar series…here’s hoping it is David. =)
+I look forward to reading the next book in the Heart of the Jaguar series, and here’s hoping it is David. =)